-The test was considered valid if no foci were observed in the negative control and the positive control displayed viral-specific focus formation.
+The test is considered valid if no foci are observed in the negative control and the positive control displays viral-specific focus formation.

-Co-cultivation of the test article cells with detector cells was considered positive if cell culture supernatants harvested after day 14 demonstrated a positive reaction in the PG4 S+L- assay
+Co-cultivation of the test article cells with detector cells is considered positive if cell culture supernatants harvested after day 14 demonstrate a positive reaction in the PG4 S+L- assay.